Speech Therapy Treatments For Hypernasality

 Altering Tongue Placement

-By adjusting the location of your tongue, your speech therapist can help you fix your airflow.
+By adjusting the location of your tongue, your speech therapist can help you fix your airflow, and reduce the nasality in your voice.

 Biofeedback

-When you can see where it’s coming out vs. where it isn’t, it becomes easier to adjust and monitor.
+When you can see where airflow is coming out vs. where it isn’t, it becomes easier to see what you’re doing wrong and adjust.

 Oral Vs Nasal Production

-Identifying the differences can help you gain better control of it.
+Identifying the differences can help you gain better control of your ability to produce sounds with each to varying degrees.

-In some cases, nasality can change depending on your volume & pitch.
+In some cases, nasality can change depending on your volume or pitch.

-Your speech therapist will work with you to find a pitch or volume that produces a less nasally sound.
+Your speech therapist will work with you to find a pitch or volume that produces a less nasally sound for you.

 Auditory Feedback